SchlossLab/severe-CDI/paper/paper.md

 ## Estimating clinical value

-When considering the suitability of a model for deployment in clinical settings, the number needed to screen (NNS) is a highly relevant metric representing how many patients must be predicted as severe by the model to identify one true positive.
-We determined the decision threshold at the 95th percentile of risk for each prediction model and computed the confusion matrix and several performance metrics at this threshold including the NNS (**?@tbl-risk**).
-Among the models predicting severe outcomes, the models trained on the full datasets performed best with an NNS of 4 for the all-cause definition, 6 for the attributable definition, and 3 for the pragmatic definition.
-For context, prior studies predicted CDI-attributable severity using whole Electronic Health Record data and from a smaller set of 9 clinician-curated variables, achieving precision values of `0.417` (NNS = 2.4) for the EHR model and 0.17 (NNS = 6.0) for the curated model (Li et al. 2019; Rao et al. 2015).
-While the attributable definition had a worse NNS for our OTU-based models, it did not perform worse than prior curated models and it is the most clinically relevant as physician chart review ensures that positively-labelled severe outcomes are due to the CDI rather than other causes.

 Even if a model performs well, it may not be useful in a clinical setting unless it can guide clinicians to choose between treatment options.
 At this time, we are not aware of any direct evidence that a particular treatment reduces the risk of severe CDI outcomes.
-However, with some assumptions we offer a proof-of-concept analysis of the potential clinical value of OTU-based severity prediction models.
-Paired with the NNS of these models,
+However, with some assumptions we offer a proof-of-concept analysis of the potential clinical value of OTU-based severity prediction models when paired with treatments that may reduce severity.
+When considering the suitability of a model for deployment in clinical settings, the number needed to screen (NNS) is a highly relevant metric representing how many patients must be predicted as severe by the model to identify one true positive.
+The number needed to treat (NNT) is the number of true positive patients that must be treated by an intervention in order for one patient to benefit from the treatment.
+Multiplying NNS by NNT yields the number needed to benefit (NNB): the number of patients predicted to have a severe outcome who then benefit from the treatment (Liu et al.
+2019).
+The NNB pairs model performance with treatment effectiveness to estimate the benefit of using predictive models in clinical practice.

+We determined the decision threshold at the 95th percentile of risk for each prediction model and computed the confusion matrix and several performance metrics including the NNS (**?@tbl-risk**).
+Among the models predicting severe outcomes, those trained on the full datasets performed best with an NNS of 4 for the all-cause definition, 6 for the attributable definition, and 3 for the pragmatic definition.
+For context, prior studies predicted CDI-attributable severity using whole Electronic Health Record data and from a smaller set of clinician-curated variables, achieving precision values of 0.417 (NNS = 2.4) for the EHR model and 0.167 (NNS = 6.0) for the curated model (Li et al. 2019; Rao et al. 2015).
+While the attributable definition had a worse NNS for our OTU-based models, it did not perform worse than prior curated models and it is the most clinically relevant as physician chart review increases confidence that positively-labelled severe outcomes are due to the CDI rather than other causes.

 Current clinical guidelines specify vancomycin and fidaxomicin as the standard antibiotics to treat CDI, with a preference for fidaxomicin due